Dr. Diane Howard

-In her nearly 25 years of teaching at UMHB, Dr. Howard continued to serve her students, alumni, and the general public through her teaching, writing, and presenting, especially in the following areas: Autobiographical Writing and Performing, Skillful Voice and Diction, Effective Communication Via E-Technologies, and Film Production: Script to Screen.
+In her nearly 25 years of teaching at UMHB and beyond, Dr. Howard has continued to serve her students, alumni, and the general public through her teaching, writing, and presenting, especially in the following areas: Autobiographical Writing and Performing, Skillful Voice and Diction, Effective Communication Via E-Technologies, and Film Production: Script to Screen.
 See publications and presentations.

 In Spring 2012, Dr. Diane Howard retired from full-time performance studies and film teaching at the University of Mary Hardin-Baylor.
 Since then, Diane Howard has been involved as a professional actor, coach, and journalist in redemptive programming for film and television.
 Having worked as an actor, acting teacher, and dialogue/dialect coach for almost 40 years with all ages and at all educational levels, she has especially enjoyed in recent years working as a dialect and dialogue coach for feature redemptive movies such as “Return to the Hiding Place” and “Alone Yet Not Alone.”
 She has been attached to a trilogy of movies, “My Heart Dies With You” as a dialect coach and actor and the movie “Broken” as a dialect coach.
 She has also been attached to the following movies: “The Prodigal Film,” “The Long Run,” and “Ruth” as a dialogue/acting coach.
 Further, she has also been attached to the TV series, “The Messenger of Light” as voice talent and to the movie “Diamond of Hope” as a principal actor.
 (See more on her resumes and filmography )

-Further, Dr. Diane Howard has enjoyed working as a journalist, writing ongoing articles based on exclusive interviews and up-to-date information from primary sources on the best in family and redemptive movies for the following online news and entertainment magazines: Austin Movie Examiner, AXS, Movieguide ®, Sonoma Christian Home, Christian Media, WND, Christian Movie Buzz, The Christian View, Fruit in the Desert, Christian Cinema, The Hearties, Faithlines and more.
-Furthermore, Dr. Howard has enjoyed working as a voice-over talent for movies, audiobooks, and more.
+Dr. Diane Howard has enjoyed working as a journalist, writing ongoing articles based on exclusive interviews and up-to-date information from primary sources on the best in family and redemptive movies for the following online news and entertainment magazines: Austin Movie Examiner, AXS, Movieguide ®, Sonoma Christian Home, Christian Media, Church Technology, WND, Christian Movie Buzz, The Christian View, Fruit in the Desert, Christian Cinema, The Hearties, Faithlines and more.
+Further, Dr. Howard has enjoyed working as a voice-over talent for movies, audiobooks, and more.
 She has also served as a voice-over coach.
 Her resumes, headshot, and demos can be viewed on IMDb and Backstage.